strelda/algebraicTensorProductSymbol/README.md

 # Algebraic tensor product symbol
-There was a need for algebraic tensor product symbol in LaTeX
+There was a need for algebraic tensor product symbol in LaTeX, so here it is.

-tenzorový součin dvou vektorových prostorů, without any regard k nějaké topologii semitenzorový hypersoučin na kompaktních direktních algebrách
+tensor product of two vector spaces, without any regard to topology semitenzor hypermultiplication on compact direct algebras

 ```
 \documentclass{article}